txstate-etc/mediadepot/README.md

 ## Authenticated API points:
 * `/ - [GET]` This path is where the user will go to get their application and see what media files they created via the YouStar program.
-* `/library/<rest_of_file_path> - [GET|HEAD|DELETE]` This path is used bay a CAS authenticated user to manage the their files.
-They may check size (HEAD), download (GET), or remove (DELETE) them.
-Their id they used to authenticate and the path to the library directory will get prepended to this path to find the file requested.
-NOTE: DELETE may never be implemented depending on required features.
+* `/library - [GET|<HEAD>|DELETE]` This path is used by an admin to view the list of user files.
+The request is authorized with a Json Web Token relayed via Authorization Bearer http header or session cookie setup via CAS login process.
+The reaponse will always be of "application/json" Content Type.
-* `/admin/<rest_of_file_path> - [GET|<HEAD>|DELETE]` This  path is used by an admin to view and access user files.
-The request is authorized with a Json Web Token relayed via Authorization Bearer http header.
-The rest of the path simulates the previous two "/" and "/library" API points.
-Generally a "/" request will be accompanied with a "application/json" Content Type.
+* `/library/<rest_of_file_path> - [GET|HEAD|DELETE]` This path is used bay a CAS authenticated user or JWT admin to manage the their files.
+Their id used to authenticate is prepended to the library path to find the file requested.
+NOTE: DELETE method may never be implemented depending on required features.

 ## Environment variables:
 * `ADDRESS` This is the address and port that the server will bind.
 The default is `127.0.0.1:8443`